-$\mathbf{A}$ + 4.33
+A+ 4.33

-Α 4.00
+A 4.00

-A- 3.67
+A - 3.67

 B+ 3.33

 В 3.00

-B- 2.67
+В- 2.67

 C+ 2.33

-С 2.00
+C 2.00

 C- 1.67

 D+ 1.33

 D 1.00

 D- 0.67

 F 0.00

 CR Credit.
 Gives credit for the course but is not computed in the grade point average.
 CR credit is the equivalent of at least a grade of C. At the graduate level CR is used to report completion of a master's thesis or doctoral dissertation.
-(See the following pages for specific information concerning pass/ fail [CR/NC] option grading.)
+(See the following pages for specific information concerning pass/fail [CR/NC] option grading.)

 NC No Credit.
 Not computed in the grade point average.
 At the graduate level NC is also used to report unsatisfactory completion of master's thesis or doctoral dissertation.
 Certain workshops and courses may be offered under CR and NC as defined above.

 I Incomplete.
 The grade of I is given only when circumstances beyond the student's control have prevented completion of the work of a course within the official dates of a session.
-(See the policy on Removal of Incomplete.)
+Incomplete Grades must be resolved no later than one year (twelve months) from the published end day of the semester in which the grade was assigned.
+Incomplete Grades not resolved within the time frame stated in this policy are automatically converted (Lapsed) to an F (failure) grade.